BERA/wemmick/README.md

 - Create a new python virtualenv `make venv`
 - Activate the environment by running: `source venv/bin/activate`
 - From the package root run `make install`
-- This package installs a cli command called `dataquality`.
+- This package installs a cli command called `wemmick`.
 Run this to verify installation.

 ## Running commands in python

-- Run the CLI with `dataquality --help` to see available of commands
+- Run the CLI with `wemmick --help` to see available of commands
-- Create a suite from a JSON Schema file run `dataquality jsonschema file <YOUR_FILE.json> <SUITE_NAME>`
+- Create a suite from a JSON Schema file run `wemmick jsonschema file <YOUR_FILE.json> <SUITE_NAME>`
-- Create a suite from a AVRO Schema file run `dataquality avro file <YOUR_FILE.avsc> <SUITE_NAME>`
+- Create a suite from a AVRO Schema file run `wemmick avro file <YOUR_FILE.avsc> <SUITE_NAME>`
-- Create a suite from all AVRO Schema files matching a glob pattern run `dataquality avro glob *.avsc <SUITE_NAME>`
+- Create a suite from all AVRO Schema files matching a glob pattern run `wemmick avro glob *.avsc <SUITE_NAME>`

 ### Validations